bearfriend/messageformat-validator/README.md

 `--json-obj` - Indicate that the files to be parsed are JSON files with keys that have objects for values with their own keys: `translation` and `context`

-`-h, --help` - display help for command
+`-h, --help` - Display help for command

 ### Subommands: